-Since the beginning of the pandemic earlier this year and the resulting economic slump, Governors have been directing their states’ resources where they are needed most and where they will achieve the greatest impact.
+Since the beginning of the pandemic, and the resulting economic slump, Governors have been directing their states’ resources where they are needed most and where they will achieve the greatest impact.
 As practical problem solvers, Governors are effectively delivering state services to protect public health and to stimulate economic recovery and growth.

 The National Governors Association has provided platforms for Governors to communicate with each other and to easily follow what’s happening in other states across the country on a daily basis.
 We connect Governors and their key staff members with policy experts and thought leaders to help forge practical solutions to the challenges they face.
 Through our programs, we develop and share guidance so that Governors might find what works best to address the unique situations that arise in their states.

 By accessing the best information, communicating with federal and local levels of government, and learning from each another, Governors are successfully meeting today’s pressing challenges.

 Policy & Guidance

 Allocating COVID-19 Vaccines in Initial Phases of Distribution: Federal Recommendations and Considerations for States

 Public health emergencies are challenging for everyone, but especially for marginalized groups.
 Communities of color, people experiencing homelessness, and people in correctional facilities are at higher risk for adverse outcomes.
 This four-part series will help you ensure equity and policy preparedness before, during, and after public health emergencies.
 Kicking off in September to mark National Preparedness Month, it is intended for public health professionals, state and territorial health officials, and public health lawyers.

 NGA State Coronavirus Action Network (SCAN) Calls